When Do You Want To Go?

-As you land into Iceland, you arrive into a completely different world.
-The Keflavik airport is the first site you will see, and it is already impressive.
+As you land into Iceland, you arrive in a completely different world.
+Keflavik airport is the first site you will see, and it is already impressive.
 You can observe lava stones covered in moss at the airport and statues at the front.
 The “Jet Nest” is probably the most outstanding one.
 Reykjavik is a modern city where you can find fine dining restaurants serving a wide variety of both foreign and Icelandic dishes inspired by ingredients found in nature.
 The city also has interesting museums and quirky little streets that should be unmissed.

 Stykkishólmu is the next town of your trip.
 Most of the people living there make their living from fishing and tourism.
 You can explore the diversity of the region - stunning landscapes and remarkable wildlife surrounding the area.

 The remote Flatey Island is an adorable little place with its 2 km long and about 1 km wide.
 It has only a single road and you could spot puffin around the area.

 Continue sailing along the North-West coast of Iceland up to Bildudalur where you can see the Bjargtangar lighthouse, Europe’s westernmost point.
 The place is one of Iceland’s best-kept secrets.
 In fact, the scenic beauty of the Westfjords area will suit your interest in this incredible journey with dramatic cliffs, abundant birdlife, and deserted beaches.